-As a Medicare health plan, Kansas Health Advantage (HMO I-SNP) must cover all services covered by Original Medicare and must follow Original Medicare's coverage rules.
+As a Medicare health plan, Kansas Health Advantage must cover all services covered by Original Medicare and must follow Original Medicare's coverage rules.

-Kansas Health Advantage (HMO I-SNP) will generally cover your medical care as long as:
+Kansas Health Advantage will generally cover your medical care as long as:

-- The care you receive is included in the plan's Medical Benefits Chart (this chart is in Chapter 4 of this booklet). - The care you receive is considered medically necessary.
-"Medically necessary" means that the services, supplies, or drugs are needed for the prevention, diagnosis, or treatment of your medical condition and meet accepted standards of medical practice.

-• You have a network primary care provider (a PCP) who is providing and overseeing your care.
-As a member of our plan, you must choose a network PCP (for more information about this, see Section 2.1 in this chapter).
+- The care you receive is included in the plan's Medical Benefits Chart (this chart is in Chapter 4 of this document). - The care you receive is considered medically necessary.
+Medically necessary means that the services, supplies, equipment, or drugs are needed for the prevention, diagnosis, or treatment of your medical condition and meet accepted standards of medical practice. - You have a network primary care provider (a PCP) who is providing and overseeing your care.
+As a member of our plan, you must choose a network PCP (for more information about this, see Section 2.1 in this chapter). - You must receive your care from a network provider (for more information about this, see Section 2 in this chapter).
+In most cases, care you receive from an out-of-network provider (a provider who is not part of our plan's network) will not be covered.
+This means that you will have to pay the provider in full for the services furnished.
+Here are three exceptions: